It’s been a doozy of a week, attempting to unravel from what I was late to realize was not a healthy relationship.

 Step 1: Support Emotional Regulation

-Emotional regulation is the ability to manage and respond to emotions in a way that is socially acceptable and flexible.
-It involves being able to identify and understand your emotions which requires the ability to exert control over your emotional state and your nervous system.
+Emotional regulation is the ability to manage and respond to emotions in a socially acceptable and flexible way.
+It involves identifying and understanding your feelings, which requires the ability to exert control over your emotional state and nervous system.

 Verbal and emotional conflicts can feel like a physical assault.
 They trigger the same “fight or flight” danger response as an actual physical attack and prime your body to fight back.